AFellowSpeedrunner/SmolXP/README.md

 ### Random signon bug
 A patch has been rolled out in Release 1.2.

+### Activation
+A patch has been rolled out in Release 1.1.

 All bugs above were fixed by [@yum13241](https://github.com/yum13241).
 Huge thanks!
 All credits for these patches go to [@yum13241](https://github.com/yum13241).

-## What is the difference "Fixed" and Fixed?
-"Fixed" means it might be fixed but maybe it might not been due to lack of testing.
-Fixed means it's been actually been fixed and tested.